-Coq.
+- -wp-timeout <n> set the timeout (in seconds) for the calls to the decision prover (defaults to 10 seconds). - -wp-trace keep user labels in generated proof obligations.
+This option can be useful for tracing where the proof obligation comes from, especially when using -wp-split option or interactive proof assistants. - Alt-Ergo Direct support for the Alt-Ergo prover is provided.
+You should use version 0.92.2 of the prover to benefit from its build-in array theory. - -wp-proof alt-ergo - -wp-(no)-arrays (deactivates) usage of built-in array theory of Alt-Ergo. - Coq.
 Direct support for the Coq proof assistant is provided.
 The generated proof obligations are valid for Coq version 8.3 but should work also with prior versions of the proof assistant.
-When working with Coq, you will enter interactive session, then save the proof scripts in order to replay them in batch mode.

-- -wp-script <f.script> specify the file from which proof scripts are retrieved, or saved in.
+When working with Coq, you will enter interactive session, then save the proof scripts in order to replay them in batch mode. - -wp-script <f.script> specify the file from which proof scripts are retrieved, or saved in.
 The format of this file is private to WP plug-in.
 However, it is a regular text file from which you can cut and paste part of previously writen script proofs.
-The WP plug-in manages the content of this file for you. - -wp-proof coq only run coqc of proof scripts found in the script file.
-If the generated goal (or the default one) is not correctly typed-checked by coqc, the coq prover fails to discharge the proof obligation. - -wp-proof coqide first try to replay some known proof script (if any).
-If it does not succeed, then a new interactive session for coqide is opened.
-During interactive session with Coq's IDE, several files are opened for you:

-<goal>.v the proof obligation to discharge.

-- <model>env<n>.v the environment generated during weakest precondition calculus (already compiled by coqc): type definitions, global variables, etc. - <model>model.v the definitions and properties of the memory model used (already compiled by coqc). - f.script the script file where all your proofs are stored.
+The WP plug-in manages the content of this file for you. - -wp-proof coq only run coqc on those proof scripts found in the script file.
+If the generated goal (or the default one) is not correctly type-checked by coqc, the coq prover fails to discharge the proof obligation. - -wp-proof coqide first try to replay some known proof script (if any).
+If it does not succeed, then a new interactive session with coqide is opened.
+During such an interactive session with Coq's IDE, several files are opened for you: - <goal>.v the proof obligation to discharge. - <model>env<n>.v the environment generated during weakest precondition calculus (already compiled by coqc): type definitions, global variables, etc. - <model>model.v the definitions and properties of the memory model used (already compiled by coqc). - f.script the script file where all your proofs are stored.
 This is useful for reusing parts from previous scripts on similar goals.